Introduction to Respite

 - Provide spending money which will either be locked in the staff office or kept by the respite user.
 Any money received for use by the individual will be documented and a receipt will be given to family/caregiver upon entering respite.
 Upon exiting respite, any monies remaining will be returned with paperwork documenting expenses and receipts will be provided.

-- By arrangement with the Respite Manager any monies spent will be put on an Oakleigh Centre account.
+- By arrangement with the Community Living Manager, any monies spent will be put on an OC Connections account.
 Should an account be required, this will be set up with the Finance Department.

 - A combination of the above.